keep prompt

 Example

-Given the .state/get state doc (with its openclaw fragment) that produces bindings intentions, similar, meta, edges, session:
+Given the .state/get state doc (with its openclaw fragment) that produces bindings similar, meta, edges, session:

 keep put "$(cat <<'EOF'